 - to check how well medications are working

-- to determine whether or not a procedure or
+- to determine whether a procedure or surgery was successful

 The thallium stress test can show: